V. S. Sivakumar

 V. S. Sivakumar (born 30 May 1960) is an Indian politician who is a member of Indian National Congress and a former Minister for Health, Family Welfare and Devaswom, Government of Kerala in the Second Oommen Chandy ministry.

 He has represented the Thiruvananthapuram Assembly constituency in Kerala from 2011 Assembly election in Kerala to 2021.
 He was a member of the 13th Lok Sabha representing Thiruvananthapuram Lok Sabha constituency.

 Early life

 V. S. Sivakumar was born to K. V. Sadasivan Nair and B. Subhadra Amma at Amaravila near Neyyattinkara on 30 May 1960.
-He has completed BSc from Velu Thampi Memorial Nair Service Society College, Dhanuvachapuram, Thiruvananthapuram and LLB from Kerala Law Academy Law College, Thiruvananthapuram.
+He has completed BSc from Velu Thampi Memorial Nair Service Society College, Dhanuvachapuram, Thiruvananthapuram and LLB from Kerala Law Academy, Thiruvananthapuram.
 He married Sindhu Salooja C.R., they have two daughters and live near Sasthamangalam, Thiruvananthapuram.

 Political life

 V. S. Sivakumar started his political career through the Kerala Students Union (KSU) in 1978 and rose through the Youth Congress.
 He was elected the Chairman, Students' Union, V.T.M.N.S.S.
 College, Dhanuvachapuram, Trivandrum in 1979–80.
 He served as Indian National Congress DCC President, AICC Member, KPCC Member and general secretary.
 He was the elected Member of Parliament in the 13th Lok Sabha representing Thiruvananthapuram Parliamentary Constituency.